Ifeoluwa5983/Customer-Billing/README.md

 Like other parts of application Postgres database is containerized and the definition of its Docker container can be found in docker-compose.yml file.

 This is a Spring Boot (Java) based application that connects with a database that and expose the REST endpoints that can be consumed by frontend.
-It supports multiple HTTP POST method for one resource - customer, who communicates internally with the billing service and the billing-worker-service.
+It supports multiple HTTP POST method for one resource - customer, which communicates internally with the billing service and the billing-worker-service.

 Full list of available REST endpoints could be found in Postman Documentation, which could be called using link: https://documenter.getpostman.com/view/12585925/VUqoPHq8